About Steve M Nash

 Yes, I am a fan of inspirational quotes - I think the wisdom that they often possess says more than a thousand words can.
 Inspirational quotations like these:

 "A bird doesn't sing because it has an answer, it sings

 "People of character do the right thing, not because they

 think it will change the world but because they refuse to

 -- Michael Josephson

-NOTE: My popular newsletter, The Weekly Wonder, contains my thoughts on a particular quotation - what it really means for us to embrace and embody some particular wisdom.
+(1) My old newsletter, The Weekly Wonder, contained my thoughts on a particular quotation - what it really means for us to embrace and embody some particular wisdom.
 Sometimes I share my thoughts in the written form, and other times I share my thoughts by video.
 For example: